 Control Emulator (CE) is a software allowing NC programmers to simulate and test NC programs using Machine Code Data (MCD) inside ICAM’s Virtual Machine®

 and / or CATIA.

 As compared to traditional APT-based simulation systems, which simulate the programmer’s planned tool path, CE allows for a more meaningful simulation that represents how the machine tool will react to the MCD output that was generated from the post-processor.

 Deploying Virtual Machine as an integrated package enables the user to run simulations on a per operation basis during the NC programming session, resulting in a significant reduction in NC programming time.

-CE also provides a powerful validation method allowing users to determine the association between MCD and specific operations within the NC program and allows for specific modifications to the CATIA CATProcess depending on simulation results.
+CE also provides a powerful validation method allowing users to determine the association between MCD and specific operations within the NC program and allows for specific modifications to the CAD/CAM NC program depending on the simulation results.

 CE reads MCD to emulate the actions of CNC machines and controllers and provides users with the following advanced functions:

 - Verifies the actual tool path as described by the MCD

 - Tests the MCD for machine/tool/part collisions